-Best "hands-off" cash back cards: Capital One Cash Rewards
+Best "hands-off" cash back cards: Capital One® Quicksilver® Cash Rewards Credit Card

-Best cash back card with flexible rewards: Chase Freedom Visa
+Best cash back card with flexible rewards: Chase Freedom®

 Chase has spared no expense over the past few years, educating consumers about the benefits of its flagship cash back credit card.
 In building Freedom's rewards structure, it swiped the best elements of the Discover Card rotating bonus categories.
 As a result, you get a no annual fee card with a consistent 1 percent rebate and up to 5 percent cash back on featured quarterly spending categories when you activate your bonus categories and stay within $1,500 spend cap in combined purchases.

 But that's only part of the picture.
-You can exchange your cash rewards for gift cards or merchandise.
+You can exchange your rewards for gift cards or merchandise.
 If you're a really savvy shopper, you can even earn extra cash back with merchants at Chase's online mall.
-To sweeten the deal currently you can earn a $100 bonus after you spend $500 on purchases in your first three months on the Chase Freedom.
+To sweeten the deal currently you can earn a $100 bonus after you spend $500 on purchases in your first three months from account opening on the Chase Freedom.
 Plus you can earn a $25 bonus after you add your first authorized user and make a purchase within this same 3-month period.

-Best cash back card for focused shoppers: U.S. Bank Cash+ Visa Signature
+Best cash back card for focused shoppers: U.S. Bank Cash+™ Visa Signature®

 This year's hottest rookie cash back card has already made a play to swipe market share from Discover and Chase.
 Every three months, U.S. Bank sends its Cash+ Visa Signature cardholders a text message reminder to choose two spending categories for 5 percent cash back and another for a 2 percent rebate.
-Although you have to pick gas, groceries or drug stores for your 2 percent quarterly bonus, U.S. Bank gives you a wide selection of merchant categories for your 5 percent deal like restaurants or department stores.
+Your category choices include gas, groceries or drug stores for your 2 percent quarterly bonus, while U.S. Bank gives you a selection of merchant categories for your 5 percent deal like restaurants or department stores.
 Category purchases are subject to quarterly enrollment and 5 percent category is subject to quarterly maximum spend.

 Time your purchase of airline tickets, appliances, or computers to enjoy some of the biggest possible rebates.
-If you can stand to let your cash back rebate grow, U.S. Bank will even bump your maximum reward to 6.25 percent.
+If you can stand to let your cash back rebate grow, U.S. Bank will even bump your maximum reward up.
 Just wait to request a statement credit until you've accrued $100 in rebates.
 Ask for your reward after that, and the bank will kick in a bonus $25 gift card, limit of one per calendar year.
-With no annual fee and no earning restrictions, this card could end up paying out some of the biggest rebates on the market.
+With no annual fee, this card could end up paying out some of the biggest rebates on the market.